 (R.C.
-135.353(A)(2), 135.804, and 135.805(B))
+135.353, 135.804, 135.805, and 135.807)

-The bill provides that a board of county commissioners, by resolution, may establish a property tax payment linked deposit program for the benefit of persons age 65 or older, or persons who are permanently and totally disabled, or both groups of persons.
-The program authorizes the investing authority of the county (usually the county treasurer) to place certificates of deposit at up to 3% below market rates with an eligible lending institution, provided that the eligible lending institution agrees to lend the value of the deposit to eligible borrowers at up to 3% below the present borrowing rate applicable to each eligible borrower.
-Under the bill, an "eligible borrower" is the owner of a homestead with no more than two years worth of certified delinquent taxes charged to it, who makes the lesser of \$50,000 a year or the income limit set by resolution of the board, and who meets all other eligibility requirements the board sets (discussed below).
-An "eligible lending institution" is a financial institution that is eligible to make mortgage loans (including reverse mortgages), that has an office in the county, is an eligible public depository under the Ohio Uniform Depository Act for receipt of county public moneys, and has entered into an agreement with the county investing authority to participate in the program.2
+The bill provides that a board of county commissioners, by resolution, may establish a property tax payment linked deposit program for the benefit of persons 65 or older, or persons who are permanently and totally disabled, or both groups of The program would authorize the investing authority of the county (usually the county treasurer) to place certificates of deposit at up to 3% below market rates with an eligible lending institution, provided that the eligible lending institution agrees to lend the value of the deposit to eligible borrowers at up to 3% below the present borrowing rate applicable to each eligible borrower.
+Under the bill, an "eligible borrower" is the owner of a homestead with no more than two years worth of certified delinquent taxes charged to it and who makes the lesser of \$50,000 a year or the income limit set by resolution of the board and meets all other eligibility requirements the board sets (discussed below).
+An "eligible lending institution" is a financial institution eligible to make mortgage loans (including reverse mortgages) that has an office in the county, is an eligible public depository under the Ohio Uniform Depository Act for receipt of county public moneys, and has entered into an agreement with the county investing authority to participate in the program.

-1 Those terms are: "homestead," "housing cooperative," "old age and survivor benefits received pursuant to the 'Social Security Act,'" "tier I railroad retirement benefits received pursuant to the 'Railroad Retirement Act,' " "permanently and totally disabled," "sixty-five years of age or older," and "total income."
-Revised Code § 323.151, not in the bill.
+&lt;sup>1 Those terms are: "homestead," "housing cooperative," "old age and survivor benefits received pursuant to the 'Social Security Act,' " "tier I railroad retirement benefits received pursuant to the 'Railroad Retirement Act,' " "permanently and totally disabled," "sixty-five years of age or older," and "total income."
+Revised Code § 323.151.